-The percentage of families in the capital choosing to defer P1 has doubled over the past three years to one-in-five.
-Over 90% of eligible ESS families have already exercised their legal right to remain in Kindergarten, ahead of Saturday's deadline.
+Over one-in-five Edinburgh children starting school deferred a year.
+More than 90% of eligible ESS families have already exercised their legal right to remain in Kindergarten, ahead of Saturday's deadline.

 A young girl playig at a mud kitchen outdoors, in kindergarten nursery setting, carrying water in pot.
 Alternative envirnment for 4yo instead of P1 classroom, excercising statutory right to defer entry to P1